CodeAlpha7/MapReduce-Infrastructure/description.md

          - shard 3 - ((file: file2, offsets: 12-15kb), (file: file3, offsets: 0-13kb))
          - shard 4 - ((file: file3, offsets: 13-20kb))

-    - Further, you want your input shards to have complete record entries, for example, when your framework is running a word count program, then you should not be splitting in the middle of a word.
+    - Further, we want your input shards to have complete record entries, for example, when our framework is running a word count program, then you should not be splitting in the middle of a word.
 For this reason and to make it simple, you should align your shard on '\n', i.e. new line which is roughly closest to the shard's end offset, calculated by above logic.
-You are free to choose to bring your end offset to the previous '\n' or the next '\n'.
+We are free to choose to bring our end offset to the previous '\n' or the next '\n'.
-  - Instead of the map reduce library starting worker processes, you will be manually starting them up before running the main binary.
+  - Instead of the map reduce library starting worker processes, we will be manually starting them up before running the main binary.
-  - Instead of running worker programs on different machines, you will start your development on a single machine by starting multiple instances of your worker program as processes on the same machine listening to different ports.
+  - Instead of running worker programs on different machines, we will start our development on a single machine by starting multiple instances of our worker program as processes on the same machine listening to different ports.

 2. **`One of the copies of the program is special – the master.
 The rest are workers that are assigned work by the master.
 There are M map tasks and R reduce tasks to assign.
 The master picks idle workers and assigns each one a map task or a reduce task.`**